 How much of my home’s equity can I access with a reverse mortgage loan?

 The loan amounts vary based on a number of factors including which reverse mortgage loan product you choose.
 The amount you can receive depends on the age of the youngest borrower, current interest rates, and the lesser of the appraised value of your home, the sale price or FHA maximum lending limit.
+You may need to set aside additional funds from the loan proceeds to pay for taxes and insurance.

 How can I use the money?